close

 • Type: string

-A custom description for the page, which generates a meta tag for SEO optimization.
-For example:
+A custom description for the page.
+Rspress uses it to generate a <meta name="description" content="..." /> tag on the page for SEO optimization.

 ---